deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 editLink: "https://github.com/deniskyashif/blog/blob/main/content/posts/2026-07-25-ddd-domain-events.md"
 ---

-In this article we'll explore techniques to better react to changes in our domain, namely:
+Most business logic eventually runs into the same shape:

 > When something happens, something else should happen.

+In this article we look at **domain events**: a way to record what happened, and let each consequence react to it independently, without the fact having to know about any of them.

-## The Problem
+## The problem

 Consider this simple workflow.